-Using the IRI Workbench GUI for FieldShield, you can also define and apply masking rules across one or more data sources at a time.
-This protects columns in multiple tables with similar content in the same way and thus preserves refererential integrity.*
+Using the IRI Workbench GUI for FieldShield, you can also define and apply deterministic data masking rules across one or more data sources at a time.
+This protects columns in multiple tables (or files) with similar content in a consistent way and thus preserves referential integrity.

 See this how-to blog article for automating this process for several linked tables at once using the FieldShield New Multi-Table Protect Job wizard in IRI Workbench.

 Data masking rules can be also applied automatically to data classes for even more global protection.
 See this how-to-blog article on consolidating the data classification, discovery, and masking processes to find and fix data across one or more database schemas or SMB directories.